dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 - Displays a **Code Quality** tab to view code errors, and provides code quality visibility and management.

 :::Ephemeral models not supported
-Linting doesn't support ephemeral models in dbt versions 1.5 and lower.
+Linting doesn't support ephemeral models in dbt v1.5 and lower.
 Refer to the [FAQs](#faqs) for more info.
 :::

 ### Enable linting